ddobrin/ddobrin.github.io/_posts/2024/07/06/2024-07-06-Long-document-summarization-techniques-Java-with-Gemini-models.md

 allDone.get(); // Wait for all processing to complete
 ```

-A **key factor for improving summarization results** is the concept of **overlapping segments**.
-Splitting a document by a specific segment size, even if done with utility classes which will split the text cleanly in paragraphs, then fit entire sentences into the remaining segment space, is arbitrary from a summarization perspective.
+A **key factor for improving summarization results** is the concept of **overlapping chunks**.

+Splitting a document by a specific chunk size is arbitrary from a summarization perspective, even if done with utility classes which will split the text cleanly in paragraphs, then attempt to fit entire sentences into the remaining chunk space.

-Providing the ability for segments to overlap up to a specified overlap size can yield better summarization results by preserving more contexts between the individual segments.
+Providing the ability for chunks to overlap up to a specified overlap size can yield better summarization results by preserving more contexts between the individual chunks.

-Please consider experimenting with different segment and overlap sizes for your respective summarization use-cases.
+Please consider experimenting with different chunk and overlap sizes for your respective summarization use-cases.

-Please **note** that the degree to which you can parallelize LLM calls depends on whether the rate limit of API calls per minute imposed by the LLM!
+**Note**: the degree to which you can parallelize LLM calls depends on whether the rate limit of API calls per minute imposed by the LLM !!
+!
 #### Summary of summaries (the "reduce" part)
 With all individual summaries on hand, you can move on to the second and final step, the summarization of the individual summaries.